-Extending Time.
-A motion for relief from a deadline should, whenever possible, be filed by stipulation sufficiently in advance of the deadline to allow the court to rule on the motion prior to the deadline.
-Parties should not assume that the motion will be granted and must comply with the existing deadline unless the court orders otherwise.
-Motion Content.
-Every stipulation or duly noticed motion to extend or Formatted: Font: Italic shorten time or for court resolution of any emergency dispute must: A. Linform the court of any previous extensions granted if an extension is requested; B. Setate the reasons and any legal basis for the request; and C. Indicate the effect, if any, on any other deadlines previously set: -D. Include a request to continue the hearing if a 2. requests for an equest of an e Formatted: Indent: Left: 1.5", Hanging: 0.25" extensions to file a briefs that would leave less than 7 days between the last filing date and the hearing date must include a request to continue the hearing; and E. In the absence of a stipulation, the moving party must include a Formatted: Normal, Indent: Left: 1.5", Hanging: 0.25", No bullets or numbering statement certifying that, after participation in a meet-and-confer process to resolve the dispute, the movant has been unable to resolve the matter without court action.
+2. Extending Time.
+A motion for relief from a deadline should, whenever possible, be filed by stipulation sufficiently in advance of the deadline to allow the Court to rule on the motion prior to the deadline.
+Parties should not assume that the motion will be granted and must comply with the existing deadline unless the Court orders otherwise.

+- 3. Motion Content.
+Every stipulation or duly noticed motion to extend or shorten time or for court resolution of any emergency dispute must: - A. Inform the Court of any previous extensions granted if an extension is requested; - B. State the reasons and any legal basis for the request; - C. Indicate the effect, if any, on any deadlines previously set; - D. Include a request to continue the hearing if a request for an extension to file a brief would leave less than 7 days between the last filing date and the hearing date; and - E. In the absence of a stipulation, the moving party must include a statement certifying that, after participation in a meet-and-confer process to resolve the dispute, the movant has been unable to resolve the matter without court action.
 The statement also must state when and how the other affected people or entities were notified of the motion or, if not notified, why it was not practicable to do so.